 Georgianna was from the famed clockmaker and print family Ives.
-Her father and grandfather Lawson C. Ives were in the clock making industry and inventors for clock mechanisms including various other companies like Cotton Linen, Threads, Copper and Silver.
-From what I have read, they were not good business men, however, their inventions and patents used for clocks, were some of the firsts...They were also noted for their generosity and philanthropy.
+Her father and grandfather Lawson C. Ives were in the clock making industry and inventors for clock mechanisms including various other companies including Cotton Linen, Threads, Copper and Silver.
+From what I have read, they were not good business men, however, their inventions and patents used for clocks, were some of the first...They were also noted for their generosity and philanthropy.

 For years I have seen L. C. Ives clocks for sale, of course now they are way too expensive for me...I wish I'd bought one years ago.

-Note ~ Scraper Protection: If you see this page anywhere else on the Internet besides here...PLEASE contact me...Thank You ~ Delia Pacheco
+Note: Scraper Protection: If you see this page anywhere else on the Internet besides here...PLEASE contact me...Thank You ~ Delia Pacheco

-Georgianna was a Baroness
+She was a Baroness

-She was quite beautiful, her hair was snow-white by the age of 25 (thank goodness I did not inherit that!) she had three beautiful sisters Edith, Grace and Annie.
+Georgianna was quite beautiful, her hair was snow-white by the age of 25 (thank goodness I did not inherit that!) she had three beautiful sisters Edith, Grace and Annie.

 With a chocolate bar

-Another memory of my grandmother, was her love for Lilacs...It was known that she would always wear Lilacs on her hats.
+One other memory of my grandmother, was her love for Lilacs...It was known that she would always wear Lilacs on her hats.

-Supposedly when she got married, the streets to the Frauenkirche church in Dresden was lined with Violets and Lilacs...as well as the decorated carriage.
+Supposedly when she got married, the streets to the Frauenkirche (church) in Dresden was lined with Violets and Lilacs...as well as the decorated carriage.

 Stories shared by my Aunt